 For private clients, Farella deploys multi-disciplinary resources, working closely with our family wealth, corporate, intellectual property, tax, real estate, finance, construction, employment, and litigation lawyers.
 Our dynamic, integrated approach ensures that private clients have access to full representation for all their family, corporate, and philanthropic needs.

-For over five decades, our lawyers have worked with high net worth individuals, families, trusts, closely-held businesses, and tax-exempt organizations.
-Our accrued knowledge and experience translates to prudent guidance in the accumulation, management, transfer, and protection of wealth and domestic and international commercial.
+For over five decades, our lawyers have worked with high-net-worth individuals, families, trusts, closely held businesses, and tax-exempt organizations.
+Our accrued knowledge and experience translates to prudent guidance in the accumulation, management, transfer, and protection of wealth domestically and internationally.